Like the pressure cooker salay-ginto (yellowstripe scad) with coconut milk, this is a dish with leaf-wrapped whole fish cooked in coconut milk.

 I used alumahan (long-jawed mackerel) for this dish; you can substitute any fleshy fish.

-- a knob of ginger, about an inch, peeled and grated
+- 1 one-inch knob ginger about an inch, peeled and grated

 - Double wrap each fish with Chinese broccoli.